 Work continues in earnest.
-Due date is December.
+Due date is the end of this month.

 8. Write at least three new picture books, including one with a female, non-white protagonist.

-I started work on a non-fiction picture book about the great Idaho beaver airlift of 1948.
+I'm still working on a non-fiction picture book about the great Idaho beaver airlift of 1948.
+It's nearly complete.

 I also pitched a series of picture books to my agent.
-She liked.
-Eventually.
-They may be better as a series of graphic novels.
+She liked them.
+No work completed on any of them yet.